www-oto-dev/webdev-sdk/README.md

 1. First, you need to **register on the [hub.oto.dev](https://hub.oto.dev/) service and copy an `API Key`** from the Dashboard
 2. **Create a project and copy project ID** which is necessary for using the SDK
 3. **Install SDK by using pip `pip install web_oto_dev_sdk`**
-4. Use python project, console or [jupyter notebooks](https://jupyter.org/) to call SDK functions
+4. We recommend to use [jupyter notebooks](https://jupyter.org/) to call SDK functions instead of a regular .py file (but it will also work with Python projects)

 ## Creating a website by using the SDK